abe-winter/trustgator/README.md

 ### RFCs

 (🚧🚧🚧 todo) Users can 'ping' their trust network with a request for comment.
 This alerts the network to look at an article and comment on it.

+## FAQs

+### Isn't this just twitter?

+Differences:

+* this uses 2-hop trust to show you content
+* the primary content is external links rather than user-authored tweets
+* negative vouches -- unlike twitter, our network includes disagreement
+* tagged expertise -- a single user account has different network trust scores for different topics
+* no 'reply' semantic -- TG users aren't directly responding to each other